 I’m on a mission this month to help you grow your savings.
-By savings, I mean more money in your account.
-More precisely, I’m referring to more money in your savings account versus your chequing account.
-More on that in a second.
+By savings, I mean more money in your savings account.

 In Part 1 of this series on saving money, we looked at the following:

 - Why it’s so important.
 You can’t be financially secure without growing your savings.

 - Where to start.
 Set the intention and start exploring ways to free up more cash to deposit into a savings account.